bashcr00k/DirectSysCalls/README.md

 `HeavensGate -h` to show the help message

-`-id     extracts the syscall id of the given function EX : -id NtCreateFile -t      executes NtCreateFile as a proof of concept
--h      prints this message`
+`-id     extracts the syscall id of the given function EX : -id NtCreateFile \n -t      executes NtCreateFile as a proof of concept \n -h      prints this message`

 # Important Notes